 Please note that if mobile phones or other electronic devices, and the associated headphones, are brought into College, these should be switched off and placed in bags at the start of the day once a student arrives at the College gates.
 For some year groups, electronic devices are permitted in lessons for learning activities and should be replaced in bags, switched off, once the activity is completed.
 If electronic devices and headphones are seen at other times, these will be confiscated and students will receive a detention.
-Should a student persistently have these items confiscated they will only be returned once a parent/carer comes to College to collect them.
+Should a student persistently have these items confiscated they will only be returned once a parent/carer who will be invited on site to collect them.